mattros1/Myprojects/demo/README.txt

 Syllabus Reader

-This is my biggest project ive done.
-I recently started so it is by no means finished or operational.
-Currently, I am able to take a Syllabus pdf and convert it into text using pdfBox.
-I have then also imported Standoford NLP and set up a pipeline to use natural language processing on the syllabus.
-I have also created a class(openAiRequest) that can be used to access OpenAi through web API.
-So, this project has the capability of querying openAI, converting pdf into text, split the text by word/sentence, identify labels for each word using NER and finding the lemma of each word.
-It also utilizes inheritance and encapsulation in the "sections" folder which holds the sections of the syllabus that I will store.
+This is the largest project I have taken on thus far.
+Although it is still in its early stages, I have already achieved quite a lot.
+I have used pdfBox to convert a syllabus pdf into text, and have set up a Standford NLP pipeline to analyse the text using natural language processing.
+Additionally, I have created a class called openAiRequest, which allows me to access OpenAI through web API.
+This project can query OpenAI, convert pdfs to text, split the text into words/sentences, identify labels for each word using NER, and find the lemma of each word.
+Furthermore, I have made use of inheritance and encapsulation in the ‘sections’ folder, which stores the different sections of the syllabus